Limited time: Save up to 33% on every planView pricing

 Mapped against the safety questions raised by the Aqua Voice profile:

 • Architecture.
-Voibe processes audio on the Apple Silicon Neural Engine.
-There are no cloud servers, no transcription endpoints, no third-party LLM providers in the dictation path.
+In on-device mode, Voibe processes audio on the Apple Silicon Neural Engine β€” no cloud servers and no third-party LLM providers in the dictation path.
+In private cloud mode, audio goes to Voibe's own infrastructure, runs on open-source models only, and is deleted the moment transcription completes.

 • Compliance audit dependency.
 Voibe does not currently hold a SOC 2 attestation, and we say so plainly.
-The structural difference is that an on-device-only architecture does not require a SOC 2 to be safe β€” there is no data flow to audit.
-For regulated workflows, our HIPAA dictation guide walks through the architectural HIPAA framing.
+Voibe's posture is zero retention, never trained on, with a fully on-device mode available.
+For regulated workflows, our dictation and HIPAA guide walks through the framing.

 • Permissions.
 Voibe requests microphone access and macOS accessibility permission β€” the minimum surface required to capture audio and paste text into the active field.
 No screen recording, no camera, no full-disk access.